 The corresponding statements concerning BV operators are slightly more tricky.
 Let's choose all our Hamiltonians to be small perturbations of autonomous ones.
 In that case, it follows from \eqref{eq:h-hat-x-action} and \eqref{eq:energy-cont} that the chain level BV map on $\mathit{CF}^*(\hat{M},\hat{H}_+)$ will preserve the subcomplex \eqref{eq:small-h-complex}.
 A Gromov compactness argument (where one decreases the size of the perturbations, as briefly mentioned before) implies that the induced endomorphism of $Q^*$ is again local in nature.
 To show that its restriction to $\mathit{CF}^*(M,H_-)$ counts only solutions lying in $M$, one combines the same idea of Gromov compactness with the methods we've used for the differential (integrated maximum principle, or Monotonicity Lemma). \end{proof}

 \begin{lemma} In the situation of Lemma \ref{th:wall}, assume additionally that the $1$-periodic orbits of $\epsilon R_{\partial M}$ form a Morse-Bott nondegenerate connected manifold $F$.
 Then,

 for some $k$ and local $\bK$-coefficient system $\xi \rightarrow F$ (with holonomy $\pm 1$).
 That coefficient system is equivariant with respect to the $S^1$-action given by loop rotation on $F$.
-Hence, $H^*(F;\xi)$ comes with an endomorphism of degree $-1$, which is the one that fits in with the BV operators and \eqref{eq:les-f}. \end{lemma}
+Hence, $H^*(F;\xi)$ comes with an endomorphism of degree $-1$, which fits in with the BV operators and \eqref{eq:les-f}. \end{lemma}

 The connectedness assumption is for notational convenience only (otherwise, each component of $F$ comes with its own index offset $k$, and one has to take the direct sum of their contributions).

 \begin{example} Suppose that $\epsilon R_{\partial M}$ has exactly one $1$-periodic orbit (up to loop rotation), which moreover is transversally nondegenerate.
 This means that $F \iso S^1$.
 The local coefficient system $\xi$ is trivial if the orbit is ``good'', and has holonomy $-1$ if it is ``bad'' (in the terminology from Symplectic Field Theory; for an explanation in a framework close to ours, see \cite[\S 5]{bourgeois-mohnke04} or \cite[\S 4.4]{bourgeois-oancea09c}). \end{example}